Prometheus-X-association/edge-computing/docs/design-document.md

 |Consent|Prometheus-X core component|
 |Processing BB (Consumer)|The triggering BB which plays the role of the data consumer.
 It provides the function to be executed on the data and the consent related information as well.|

+Assumptions:
+- two different contracts are considered: DataProvider - CloudProvider, DataProvider - Processing BB (DataConsumer)
+- consent: DataProvider, Private Data of User, Function which can be applied to the Private Data
+- consent related tasks are handled by the Processing BB in advance (Edge Computing BB is added to the loop)

 ## Configuration and deployment settings